World War, 1914-1918 -- Prisoners and prisons

 Call Number: MS 814

-Overview: Correspondence, writings, memorabilia, scrapbooks and printed matter chiefly concentrated in the years 1910-1923.
+Abstract: Correspondence, writings, memorabilia, scrapbooks and printed matter chiefly concentrated in the years 1910-1923.
 The correspondence includes photocopies of thirteen letters from Woodrow Wilson to Hale (1911-1915) discussing various aspects of United States foreign policy.
 Between 1913 and 1914, Hale travelled in Central America as Woodrow Wilson's special emissary to Mexico and then to Nicaragua.
-His letters to his wife during this period describe the political upheavals in those countries and...
+His letters to his wife during this period describe the political upheavals in those countries...